CarlMungazi/sourcecodeadventures/_posts/2017-07-27-mithril-vnodes.md

 }
 m.render(document.body, m(Comp));
 ```
-So far we've been passing strings as the first argument to `m()`.
+So far, we've been passing strings as the first argument to `m()`.
 But because we have now given it an object, it will return this `Vnode(selector, attrs.key, attrs, normalized)` function call instead of `execSelector(cached, attrs, normalized)`, and we end up with this vnode:
 ```javascript
 {
 	attrs: Object, // empty